samborkent/plasma-solver/README.md

 * Add date and time to config file

 # To do
+* Make the model work without collisions or oxidation
+* Replace divisions that are performed often with multiplications
 * Remove code that is unnecessary
 * Implement excitation energy
 * Preacclocate object arrays